Doctorwooo/f5-agility-labs-sslviz/docs/class2/module3/scenario.rst

 Lab Overview
 ================================================================================

+Customers have multiple options to support inbound reverse proxy use cases to provide protection to applications.
+Wouldn't it be nice to also be able to easily provide F5 WAF protection to these applications as well?
+SSL Orchestrator can be configured to provide this funcionality allowing administrators to deploy WAFaaS in a service chain supporting a L3 inbound topology.

 You will start by leveraging a simple SQL-injection attack that demonstrates that the company's Juiceshop application is indeed vulnerable and in need of protection afforded by **F5's Advanced Web Application Firewall**.

 You will go through the step-by-step process of creating a new **WAFaaS** device that will be used to protect the vulnerable Juiceshop application.
 Once the WAFaaS device is created, we will create a new inbound **Existing Application** topology with WAFaaS and enable the protection on the application.